Tier Based Subscription Billing Automation Overview

 - If you are new to creating subscription products, tiers and plans in Spiffy, be sure to review our article on managing subscriptions in Spiffy.
 Click Here

-- If you have older subscription plans that were created prior to the introduction of Subscription Tiers in Spiffy, you can move your existing plans into a tier.
-For more info Click Here
+- If you have older subscription plans that were created prior to the introduction of Subscription Tiers in Spiffy, you have the option move your existing plans into a tier.
+Do note that when a plan is moved to a tier, it can not be moved again.
+For more info on moving an existing subscription plan into a tier, Click Here

-- If you have set up global billing automation for subscriptions, you may want to review your existing configuration before setting up tier based subscription billing automation.
+- If you have set up global billing automation for subscriptions, you may want to review your existing configuration before setting up tier based subscription billing automation to ensure that you don't have any overlap, as global automation that has been configured will still trigger on subscription plans that are in tiers.
 You can review your global billing automation here: https://app.spiffy.co/settings/automation

 From the Spiffy Dashboard, go to Products and select the subscription plan that you want to set up tier based billing automation for.

 From the subscription dashboard, scroll down to the Tiers & Plans section and click the settings gear icon for the tier you want to configure.

 Select Automations from the settings gear to open the automation view for your tier.

 From the automation view, select Add Action